The Barber of Seville (play): Act 4

 The stage is dark and music suggesting a lightning storm is played.
 Bazile admits to Bartholo what happened earlier in the day, and speculates that the man in the house may have been the Count.
 He advises against Bartholo's plan to force a marriage with Rosine, but Bartholo takes no heed.
 Rosine then comes out, looking for the Count; Bartholo goes to her and tells her that the man in the house was working for a notorious womanizing count named Almaviva, who plans to have his agents kidnap her.
 Rosine believes this story and becomes outraged.
 She agrees to marry Bartholo, and he goes out to find a judge to perform the marriage ceremony.
 Rosine runs to lock herself in Marceline's room to avoid the impending abduction she expects.

 Figaro and the Count break into the house, discussing the Count's plan to propose marriage to Rosine, and worrying about how to break the news that he is really a count.
 Rosine comes back out to yell at him, and tell him she knows all about his horrible scheme to kidnap her: she notices that Figaro keeps addressing him as "my lord", however, and inquires as to the reason.
 The Count then reveals his true identity, and Rosine forgives him.
 The Judge enters, and the Count takes him and has him draw up a marriage contract between himself and Rosine.
 Bartholo comes in just a moment after it is signed, and after making some futile arguments against the contract's validity, resigns himself.
 As a consolation he is given Rosine's dowry money to keep.

 Operas

 Beaumarchais's play has been adapted into several operas, most of them forgotten today.
 Giovanni Paisiello's The Barber of Seville, dramma giocoso in four acts first performed in 1782, is probably the earliest opera adaptation still occasionally heard in the repertoire.
 The most famous opera adaptation is Gioachino Rossini's The Barber of Seville, commedia in two acts premiered in 1816.
-Despite the opera’s disastrous premiere its popularity even overshadows Beaumarchais' original play.
-Other lesser-known adaptions include those by Nicolas Isouard in 1796, Alexander Reinagle, Samuel Arnold in 1794, and Francesco Morlacchi in 1816.
+Despite the opera’s disastrous premiere, its popularity even overshadows Beaumarchais' original play.
+Other lesser-known adaptions include those by Alexander Reinagle and Samuel Arnold, both in 1794, Nicolas Isouard in 1796, and Francesco Morlacchi in 1816.